istzaher/IDC_POC/CLIENT_DATA_INTEGRATION.md

 # Client Data Integration Guide

-This guide explains how to integrate real client data into the SAP AI Validation PoC when you receive it from the client.
+This guide explains how to integrate real client data into the AI-Powered Data Entry & Validation System when you receive it from the client.

 ## 📋 Expected Data Types